-- The TOE provides the function that identifies and authenticates the proper user that stored the confidential file according to O.USER. - In support of the previous paragraph, as defined in O.MANAGE, the TOE provides the function to identify and authenticate the administrator who configures settings required for the operation of the TOE - The confidential file password that is required for identifying and authenticating of the proper user that stored the confidential file shall be maintained safely not to be leaked.
+The TOE provides the function that identifies and authenticates the proper user who has stored the confidential file according to O.USER.

+In support of the previous paragraph, as defined in O.MANAGE, the TOE provides the function to identify and authenticate the administrator who configures settings required for the operation of the TOE.

+The confidential file password that is required for identification and authentication of the proper user that stored the confidential file shall be maintained safely not to be leaked.
 The administrator makes the users of the TOE and the MFD to follow OE.USER.